visgl/deck.gl/dev-docs/RFCs/v7.x/binary-data-rfc.md

 deck.gl layers will look for each attribute name in the `props` and use a provided typed array (and upload it to a GPU Buffer) instead of attempting to build its own buffer from data.

-## Passing GPU Buffers directluy to layer attributes
+## Passing GPU Buffers directly to layer attributes

 deck.gl layers will look for each attribute name in the `props` and use a provided GPU Buffer instead of attempting to build its own buffer from data.